rshield1/binge-rater/notes.md

     the information when you render the show page as erb tags within the view <%=  %>

-3. What is the difference between “redirect to” and “erb”
+3. What is the difference between “redirect to” and “erb” redriect -- display the change of state post/patch/delete. erb -- used during get requests to rectieve a page that already exists.